INTO-CPS-Association/DTaaS/docs/FAQ.md

     Please see the [features](user/features.md) page
     to get a sense of the things you can do in DaaS.

 ???
+Question "What is the scope and current capabilities of DTaaS?"

+    1. DTaaS is a web based interface to allow you to invoke various tools related to work you want to perform with one or more DTs.
+    2. DTaaS as such doesn't help you create DTs; it loads and runs DTs that you create using tools and services that are available via DTaaS.
+    3. DTaaS can help you create DTs only if your DT or DT asset authoring tools can work in user workspace containing
+       Linux terminal / Desktop / Jupyter / VSCode services.
+    4. DTaaS as such won't help you to install DTs that you get from elsewhere.
+    5. DTs are just executables, as far as DTaaS is concerned.
+       Users are not constrained to work with DTs in a certain way.
+       The DTaaS suggests creation of DTs from reusable assets and provides a suggestive structure for DTs.
+The [examples](./user/examples/index.md) provide more insight into DTaaS way of working with DTs.
+       But this suggested workflow is not binding on the users.
+    6. DTaaS doesn't help you to autorun run DTs, other than by providing user workspaces.
+These user workspaces are based on Ubuntu 20.04 Operating system.
+    7. The current user interface of DTaaS web application is heavily reliant on the use of Jupyter lab and notebook.
+       The **Digital Twins** page has Create / Execute / Analyze sections but all point to Jupyter lab.
+Web interface.
+The functionality of these pages is still under development.

+???
 Question "Are there any Key Performance / Capability Indicators for DTaaS?"

     | Key Performance Indicator | Value |